12 Jaw-Dropping Places to Live in Colorado in 2025

 This post may have affiliate links, where I may receive a commission if you purchase through them.
 Here's our Disclosure and Privacy Policy for more info.

-The Best Places to Live in Colorado
+Top Places to Live in Colorado in 2025

 • Best for skiing and mountain life: Aspen